 Nonetheless, these plans aren’t for everyone, and it’s vital to weigh up the pros and cons of equity release before you raise cash in that way.
 To help you make an informed decision, here are some of the perks and drawbacks of equity release:

 Equity Release Pros

-Here are some but a few of the perks of taking out an equity release plan:
+Here are some advantages of equity release financing:

 #1.
 You Get Tax-Free Cash